 It is obvious when you think about it...in a bar....whilst drunk.

-transubstantiation! basically what everyone else said but that word means they believe that Christs body and blood changed into the bread and wine you eat and drink :)the catholic church "branches"
+transubstantiation! basically what everyone else said but that word means they believe that Christs body and blood changed into the bread and wine you eat and drink :)

 it looks tasty tho :D